How To Calculate Real Estate Commission In 4 Easy Steps

 Many real estate agents and brokers are independent contractors who earn a living based only on the commission they generate from a final sale price.

 For your real estate agents, the prospect of earning higher commissions is a powerful incentive to encourage them to deliver their best work.
+The commission model helps real estate agents to:

-• Cultivate a pipeline of prospective buyers and sellers.
+- Cultivate a pipeline of prospective buyers and sellers.

-• Determine how to position real estate to increase value.
+- Determine how to position real estate to increase value.

-• Determine other actions that can improve their earnings and increase brokerage revenues.
+- Determine other actions that can improve their earnings and increase brokerage revenues.

-This is because you have to learn how to calculate commission based on the transaction value of every sale instead of paying your staff a fixed amount each pay period.
+However, a commission percentage model can be challenging to manage because you have to learn how to calculate commission based on the transaction value of every sale instead of paying your staff a fixed salary each pay period.

 4 Steps to Calculate Real Estate Commission

-Follow these steps to calculate real estate commission so that you can pay your agents and all other parties correctly:
+Now that you know what a commission model is, you can follow these steps to calculate real estate commission so that you can pay your agents and all other parties correctly:

 1. Calculate the total commission on a sale

-The first step to calculating the final net payables for each real estate agent is to determine the total commission to be shared.
+The first step in calculating the final net payables for each real estate agent is to determine the total commission to be shared.
+Typically, realtors make 6% of the total selling price, which is deducted from the funds received by the seller.

 Unless your brokerage represents both the buyer and seller, the gross commission is split between brokerages.
-Typically commission is split 50/50 between the buyer agents and the seller agents.
+Typically, commission is split 50/50 between the buyer agents and the seller agents.

 For example, if your brokerage represents the buyer and seller, the total commission is often lower, as one brokerage will receive the full fee.
+There may also be other situations where a seller’s agent negotiates a lower fee.

 Here’s an example of a 3% real estate commission earned on a sale price of $799,950: